MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

         // Call axios.post(), passing the URL of the ChangeLED endpoint as the first parameter, and the payload (the data object) as the second. axios.post("http://" + ip + "/api/led/change", data)
-            // Chain then() after calling post().
+            // Use then() after calling post().
 Pass a callback function to interpret the return values of the POST call and print a message to the console about whether the request was a failure or a success.
 			.then(function (response) {
 				// log the result
 				console.log(`ChangeLED was a ${response.data[0].status}`);
             })
-            // Chain a catch() method after then(). catch() triggers if the promise is rejected.
+            // Use a catch() method after then(). catch() triggers if the promise is rejected.
 Pass a callback to catch() to print any errors returned by the request to the console.
 			.catch(function (error) {
 				// log the error
 				console.log(`There was an error with the request ${error}`);